solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

     </dsql_query>
     ```

-5. The same materialized view is also used to optimize the second query.
-Get its execution plan:
+The same materialized view is also used to optimize the second query.

     ```sql
     EXPLAIN